Creating Component Instances

 To create component instances and edit their properties:

-- Drag-and-drop components from Library (1) to Navigator (2), Form Editor (3), or 3D Editor (4).
+- Drag-and-drop components from Components (1) to the Navigator (2), 2D (3), or 3D view (4).
 This creates instances of the components in the current component file.

 - Select component instances in Navigator to edit the values of their properties in Properties.